NNTmux/newznab-tmux/README.md

 2. Import create_prehash_table.sql from initial_setup folder, be aware that this WILL delete your existing prehash table.

 3. OPTIONAL: If you want to populate your prehash table with more than 6 million rows of pre data (This dump includes 6,166,783 unique predb releases.), run dump_prehash.php to import the predb dump.
-Predb dump can be downloaded from  (will add the link later) .
+Predb dump can be downloaded from https://mega.co.nz/#!fdVzyQrQ!K_rUgWP86HHoaLyLYYZGHmkU7HR_QWmp_jgnpgnW3MQ.